nicklasnygren/tycoon-editor/README.md

 # Editor for Carnival Tycoon

-This is the game data editor for Carnival Tycoon.
+This is the game data editor for Carnival Tycoon written in AngularJS with a D3 force layout as tech tree visualization.

 ## Setup